syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/220_unix-stream_unix-dgram/README.md

 id: adm-src-unix
 description: >-
     The unix-stream() and unix-dgram() drivers open an AF_UNIX socket and start listening on it for messages.
-The unix-stream() driver is primarily used on Linux and uses SOCK_STREAM semantics (connection oriented, no messages are lost), while unix-dgram() is used on BSDs and uses SOCK_DGRAM semantics: this may result in lost local messages if the system is overloaded.
+On Linux both the unix-stream() and unix-dgram() drivers are used and are always reliable, while unix-dgram() is used on BSDs and uses SOCK_DGRAM semantics: this may result in lost local messages if the system is overloaded.
 ---